sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 ### Questions

+!!! note "Question"
+    Why is this section so complicated?

+    ???
+"Answer"
-Q: Why is this section so complicated?
-A: Finding small plasmids is difficult for many reasons!
+        Finding small plasmids is difficult for many reasons!
 This paper has a nice summary: On the (im)possibility to reconstruct plasmids from whole genome short-read sequencing data. doi: https://doi.org/10.1101/086744

+!!! note "Question"
-Q: Why can PacBio sequencing miss small plasmids?
-A: Library prep size selection
+    Why can PacBio sequencing miss small plasmids?

+    ???
+"Answer"
+        Library prep size selection

+!!! note "Question"
-Q: We extract unmapped Illumina reads and assemble these to find small plasmids.
+    We extract unmapped Illumina reads and assemble these to find small plasmids.
 What could they be missing?

+    ???
+"Answer"
-A: Repeats that have mapped to the PacBio assembly.
+        Repeats that have mapped to the PacBio assembly.

+!!! note "Question"
+    How do you find a plasmid in a Bandage graph?

+    ???
+"Answer"
-Q: How do you find a plasmid in a Bandage graph?
-A: It is probably circular, matches the size of a known plasmid, has a rep gene...
+        It is probably circular, matches the size of a known plasmid, and has a rep gene.

+!!! note "Question"
-Q: Are there easier ways to find plasmids?
-A: Possibly.
+    Are there easier ways to find plasmids?

+    ???
+"Answer"
+        Possibly.
 One option is the program called Unicycler which may automate many of these steps. https://github.com/rrwick/Unicycler

 ## Correct